HuyaneMatsu/hata/docs/ref/discord/Client.md

 - `awaitable`
 - returns : `None`

-Edits the guild's embed ith the given arguments. `enabled` can be `True` or `False`, meanwhile `channel` can be `None` or [ChannelText](ChannelText.md).
+Edits the guild's embed with the given arguments. `enabled` can be `True` or `False`, meanwhile `channel` can be `None` or [ChannelText](ChannelText.md).

 ### `guild_widget_get(self,guild_or_id)`